LangLangBart/boonGUI/.github/README.md

   * All fruits are more vivid and easier to see due to the increased saturation and brightness, some have also had their hue changed.
   * Chicken are 50% larger and fish were colored red.
   * Increased the size of weapon projectiles and the garrison flag on buildings.
-  * All heroes have a large visible object flowing over their head, making them easier to see on the battlefield.
   * All player colors are more vivid and easier to see on the minimap.
   * Larger buttons in the selection panel.
   * Larger and redesigned round minimap.
 The idle button displays the total number of idle workers.